hanchon-live/docs/_posts/2021-04-28-login-with-styled-components-and-react-bootstrap.md

 }`
  <StyledButton>Login</StyledButton>
 ```
+In the Browser we should see something like this:
+{% include figure image_path="/assets/posts/login-page/styled-button.jpeg" alt="style for button" caption="" %}

 As you can see, if you put your mouse above the button, the hover action display a background color blue, but we don't want that.
 We want that on hover, active and focus the background color is a light gray.
 This is an example of pseudo classes: